OfficeDev/microsoft-teams-sample-tabs/README.md

 **TODO fix links**

 1. Clone the repo
-2. Extract `manifest/MapsTab.zip`
+2. Navigate to the `package` directory.
 3. Edit `manifest.json`
    1. Change `id` to your own domain in reverse notation.
    2. Change `configUrl` to `https://localhost:3000/public/tabconfig.html`
 4. Optionally, make a simple change to `maps44.png` and `maps88.png` in an image editor.
 This will help you later to verify your own copy of the tab is running.
 5. Put `manifest.json`, `maps44.png`, `maps88.png` into a new tab app package called `NewTab.zip`
-5. Edit `public/tab.config.html` so that the `removeUrl` it returns (in two places) is `https://localhost:3000/public/tabremove.html`
+5. Edit `public/tabconfig.html` so that the `removeUrl` it returns (in two places) is `https://localhost:3000/public/tabremove.html`
-7. Optionally, make a simple change to the visible text in the forms in `public/tab.config.html` and `public/tab.remove.html`.
+7. Optionally, make a simple change to the visible text in the forms in `public/tabconfig.html` and `public/tabremove.html`.
 This will help you later to verify your own copy of the tab is running.
+8. Install [node.js](https://nodejs.org) if you don't already have it.
-8. Navigate to the repo root
+9. Navigate to the repo root
-9. `npm install`
+10. `npm install`
-10. `npm start`
+11. `npm start`
-11. Upload and test your new tab package, `NewTab.zip`, using the instructions above.
+12. Upload and test your new tab package, `NewTab.zip`, using the instructions above.

 > **Note:** To re-upload an updated package, with the same `id`, click the 'Replace' icon at the end of the tab's table row.
 Don't click 'Upload' again: Microsoft Teams will say the tab already exists.